spinspot/spinspot/README.md

 # Spin Spot Turborepo

-This is an official starter Turborepo.
+This is Spin Spot's Turborepo.

 ## What's inside?